-- a.
+a.
 The length of the notes or rests and the length of the words determine horizontal spacing of notes and rests.
-Unless the word length precludes it, the horizontal spacing should be relatively proportional to the lengths of the notes. - b.
-Add ledger lines as necessary to place notes above or below the staff. - c.
+Unless the word length precludes it, the horizontal spacing should be relatively proportional to the lengths of the notes.

+b.
+Add ledger lines as necessary to place notes above or below the staff.

+c.
 Place a whole-note rest in the middle of a measure.
-Place other rests according to their rhythmic position in the measure. - d.
+Place other rests according to their rhythmic position in the measure.

+d.
 Half-note and whole-note rests are generally placed in the third space from the bottom of the staff.
 When two parts on the same staff have different rhythms, place rests above or below the third space as required so that the two parts are clearly distinct.
-See Shine On, Harvest Moon, measures 4-5, bass staff, and measure 42, treble staff. - e.
-When two notes form the interval of a major second or crossover voices are involved (see B. 14.) the upper note of the two aligns with the chord and the lower note is moved to the right of the chord. - f.
-Unison notes of different time value must be separated.
-In general, move the lower-voiced singer to the right of the chord.
+See Shine On, Harvest Moon, measures 4-5, bass staff, and measure 42, treble staff.

-8. Pickup measures

-- a.
-If the song/arrangement begins with a partial measure (a pickup measure) it's not necessary to add rests at the beginning of that measure.
-Also, that partial measure is not numbered.
-The first full measure is designated as 1.
-Most notation software provides this function for you. - b.
-No longer is it necessary to make the number of beats in the pickup measure and the last measure of the song/arrangement to add up to a full measure.
-The last measure stands on its own - c.
-If the last measure of a system must be split in order to start a new section on the next system with a pickup note(s), take care not to assign a measure number to the pickup portion of the split measure.
-See B. 6 c.
-Also, see Shine on, Harvest Moon measure 20.
-Finale notation software makes an easy task of this operation.

-9. Accidentals

-- a.
+e.
+The last measure of the music/arrangement must have a complete beat count.

+f.
+A unison note of the same value, with stems, for two different voice parts uses the same notehead.
+For a unison whole note, or unison notes of different value, move the lower-singing voice to the right of the other.
+If one of the notes is a dotted note and the other is not, move the dotted note to the right, even if it is the tenor or bari a.
 An accidental affects only one voice part for one measure, unless the pitch is tied over the bar line, in which case the accidental is in force only for the duration of the tied note.
 If the tied pitch is repeated in the new measure, then another accidental is required.
 Accidentals include the flat, sharp, natural, double flat and double sharp.
 To cancel a double sharp in a measure, simply use a single sharp.
-Likewise, to cancel a double flat. - b.
+Likewise, to cancel a double flat, use a single flat.

+8. Accidentals

+b.
 If two notes requiring accidentals are an interval of a second up to a sixth apart on the same staff, and touch, place the accidental of the lower note farther to the left.
 If the accidentals do not touch, then align them vertically.
 When two notes on the same staff require accidentals and make an interval more than a sixth apart, then line up the accidentals vertically.
 See Shine On, Harvest Moon, measure 19, bass staff.
+Also, see the following example on the next page.